-There is a few quotes that can determine this, but can only be felt on the level of Beingness, let all words point you in that direction.
+There are a few quotes that can determine this, but they can only be felt on the level of Beingness; let all words point you in that direction.

 “The only thing that you can be absolutely certain of, is that [I Am.]” – Nisargadatta Maharaj

-Simply because who you are is never not here, but not here in the sense of location of the body/mind, but that who I am cannot be located in any specific place within psychological/clock time and our perception of space that it seems to separated, which is not.
+Simply because who you are is never not here (not here in the sense of location of the body/mind) but since who I am cannot be located in any specific place within psychological/clock time (and our perception of space) it seems to be separated, which it is not.
 (Space is)